esmero/archipelago-documentation/docs/find_and_replace.md

     - JSON key: `type`
  - JSON keys in your metadata
     - all of the potential JSON keys that are present in your repository
+    - includes 'flattened' keys that may not be readily accessible via Webform elements (such as Archipelago-generated technical and administrative keys)
  - Ingest Method Service URL
     - The URL of the Digital Object/Collection Webforms and AMI Sets present in your repository that were used to create Digital Objects/Collections.